Neil Hillman: Awards and recognition

 In 2010, he was recognized by the Royal Television Society when he was bestowed with their 'Best Production Craft Skills' Award for his work on the feature film Handle With Care He also received the New York Festivals Film and Television Festival World Medal for his Sound Design on the feature film The 13th Day in 2010. and was a Finalist in 2013 for his work on The Craftsman.
 Hillman has contributed to many other award-winning films and programmes.

 Neil Hillman is a member of the prestigious Motion Picture Sound Editors (MPSE) society.
-He was proposed for membership by Rick Hinson, the President of the American academy of Motion Picture Sound Editors, a friendship from when they worked together on Butt Ugly Martians.
-He is also a member of the UK Institute of Professional Sound (IPS); in 2023 he was awarded the rare honour of full membership of the Australian Screen Sound Guild (ASSG); and he is a member of the International Society for Research on Emotion (ISRE).
+He was proposed for membership by Rick Hinson, the president of the American Academy of Motion Picture Sound Editors, a friendship from when they worked together on Butt Ugly Martians.
+He is also a member of the UK Institute of Professional Sound (IPS); in 2023, he was awarded the rare honour of full membership of the Australian Screen Sound Guild (ASSG); he is also a member of the International Society for Research on Emotion (ISRE).

-He is a voting member of the British Academy of Film and Television Arts (BAFTA) and he has been a regularly invited member of the New York Festivals Grand Jury, working with other international award-winning Directors, Producers, Writers and Sound professionals to judge entries to the festival.
+He is a voting member of the British Academy of Film and Television Arts (BAFTA) and he has been a regularly invited member of the New York Festivals Grand Jury, working with other international award-winning directors, producers, writers and sound professionals to judge entries to the festival.
 In 2022, he introduced and helped judge the award categories 'Best Sound Design' and 'Best Original Score' at the Birmingham International Film Festival.

 Personal life

+Heather and Neil Hillman working on set together filming in 2020.
+Heather Hillman - Wardrobe Supervisor, Neil Hillman - Production Sound Mixer.

 Hillman operates from The Audio Suite studio in Brisbane, Australia.
 He is married to Heather, who was the joint managing director of the UK Audio Suite.
-She is an occasional voice actress.
+She has worked on several film productions with her husband: as a wardobe supervisor, and as an occasional voice actress.

 He is a keen guitar player and composed, recorded and played the music for StorySmyth Tales - a series of six animated films for young children: Scruff Sheep, Pond Goose, Little by Little, Little Apple Goat, Just Like Tonight and Hurry Up And Slow Down.

 He is an experienced sailor and enthusiastic motorcyclist and has practised Wadō-ryū karate since his early teens.
 He is a Senpei at Team Blackbelt.
 In his spare time he works as a volunteer Coast Guard for Marine Rescue Queensland as one of the sea-going rescue boat crew, and also as a Coast Guard base station radio operator.